weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 ## Create a class

-First let's add a class called **Publication**.
-We will use it to store info about publication outlets like *The New York Times* or *The Guardian*.
+Let's add a class to store our quiz data as we did before.

+### About classes

+Weaviate classes:
+- Are always written with a capital letter first.
+This is to distinguish them from generic names for cross-referencing.
+- Have properties, each specifying type of data values to store.
+- Can each have different vectorizers (e.g. one class can have a `text2vec-openai` vectorizer, and another might have `multi2vec-clip` vectorizer, or `none` if providing own vectors).

+### Create a basic class

+Let's create a class called **Question** as we did before.

-Our **Publication** class will contain one property:
+Our **Question** class will:
+- Contain three properties:
+    - name `answer`: type `string`
-* `name`: type `string`
+    - name `question`: type `string`
+- Use a `text2vec-openai` vectorizer

-Run the below code in you application, which will define the schema for the **Publication** class and display the created schema information.
+Run the below code in you application, which will define the schema for the **Question** class and display the created schema information.

 import CodeCreateSchema from '/_includes/code/getting.started.schema.create.2.mdx';